Everything is sales including learning.

 Now, I would love to hear from you.
-Give these questions and try and then let us know how it goes.
+Give these questions a try and then let us know how it goes.

 Leave a comment below and let me know.
 Remember, share as much detail as possible in your reply.
 So many amazing educators, moms, dads, and grandparents come here for insight and motivation, and your story may help someone else have a meaningful breakthrough.

 Important: Share your thoughts and ideas directly in the comments.
 Keep your comments positive, as no bad attitudes are allowed here.
 Nor is judgment or criticism allowed.
-We are here to cheer each other.
+We are here to cheer each other on.
 Links to other posts, videos, etc. will be removed.